A look at Offerpad Solutions Inc.’s (OPAD) recent performance gives investors their first glimpse of hope. - News Daemon

 Offerpad Solutions Inc. (OPAD) Insider Activity

-Observing investor behavior towards Real Estate Services industry stocks is more important than anything else.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Offerpad Solutions Inc. stocks.
 The insider ownership of Offerpad Solutions Inc. is 6.20%, while institutional ownership is 69.20%.
 The most recent insider transaction that took place on Aug 11, was worth 235,887.
 In this transaction Director of this company bought 140,359 shares at a rate of $1.68, taking the stock ownership to the 1,378,106 shares.
 Before that another transaction happened on Aug 10, when Company’s Director bought 359,641 for $1.70, making the entire transaction worth $610,347.
 This insider now owns 1,237,747 shares in total.

 Offerpad Solutions Inc. (OPAD) Earnings and Forecasts

-As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported $0.04 earnings per share (EPS) for the period falling under the consensus outlook (set at $0.06) by -$0.02.
+Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted $0.04 earnings per share (EPS) during the time that was less than consensus figure (set at $0.06) by -$0.02.
 This company achieved a net margin of +0.31 while generating a return on equity of 2.16.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.07 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 108.90% per share during the next fiscal year.